tpascarella/sr50/docs/kpis/savings-rate.md

 # Savings Rate

-## Importance of Savings Rate
+## Importance

 Savings Rate is the most important KPI in personal finance.

-Savings Rate measures, how much of your available resources you are utilizing to get your time back as a percentage.
-Essentially, how fast you are progressing.
+Savings Rate measures how much of your available resources you are utilizing to get your time back as a percentage.
+This tells you how *fast you are moving forward*.

 ## Calculating Savings Rate

-Savings Rate is calculated by dividing how much money you are able to save or invest, by your after-tax take home pay.
+Savings Rate is calculated by dividing (how much money you are able to save or invest) by (your after-tax take home pay).

 The higher your Savings Rate, the better.

 ![Savings Rate Formula](/img/savings-rate-calculation-dark.svg)

 >Note that Savings Rate works exactly the same regardless of Income and Net Worth.
-A 50% Savings Rate works just as well at a $30,000 salary with 6 figures of student loans, as it does at someone with a $300,000 salary who is debt free.

 ## How Long It Will Take You to Reach FI at Different Savings Rates